 The Report should be completed at the ARPE meeting and all Committee members should sign the report.
-Copies of the signed report must be given to the student and each Committee member and a scanned copy of the signed report e-mailed to Mr. Julio Sosa in the CMDB Student Services Advisor by July 15 each year.
+Copies of the signed report must be given to the student and each Committee member and a scanned copy of the signed report e-mailed to Ms. Kathy Redd in the CMDB Student Affairs office by July 15 each year.